mafortin/GOUHFI/README.md

 Image preparation/preprocessing:
 - [FastSurfer/FastSurferVINN](https://github.com/Deep-MI/FastSurfer):
-    - In this project, the script `conform.py` from FastSurfer/FastSurferVINN was used for 'conforming' the images to be segmented by GOUHFI (i.e., reorienting to LIA, resampling to isotropic resolution and normalizing signal values between 0 and 255).
-The script has been used as is, without modification, and is shared as part of the GOUHFI repository to make the repository more self-contained.
-If you have an already up and running FastSurfer installation, you can use it directly from there.
+    - In this project, the script `conform.py` from FastSurfer/FastSurferVINN was used for *conforming* the images to be segmented by GOUHFI (i.e., reorienting to LIA, resampling to isotropic resolution and normalizing signal values between 0 and 255).
+    - The script has been used as is, without modification, and is shared as part of the GOUHFI repository to make the repository more self-contained.
+    - If you have an already up and running FastSurfer installation, you can use it directly from there.
 In this repository, the function `run_conforming` will execute this script.
 - [ANTsPyNet](https://github.com/ANTsX/ANTsPyNet):
     - For brain extraction.
 Quick and efficient brain extraction tool (`antspynet.brain_extraction`) if you need to do this for your images to be segmented.
-We provide a script called `brain_extraction_antspynet.py` where we wrapped an unmodified implementation of `antspynet.brain_extraction` to make the repository more self-contained.
-If you have an already up and running ANTsPyNet installation, you can use it directly from there.
+    - We provide a script called `brain_extraction_antspynet.py` where we wrapped an unmodified implementation of `antspynet.brain_extraction` to make the repository more self-contained.
+    - If you have an already up and running ANTsPyNet installation, you can use it directly from there.
 In this repository, the function `run_brain_extraction` will execute this script.

 Training:
 - [nnU-Net v2](https://github.com/MIC-DKFZ/nnUNet):
     - The nnUNet v2 framework was used for training, inference, post-processing and evaluation of GOUHFI.
-This repository contains the full `nnunetv2` directory from v2.4.1 of the nnUNet.
-If you would like to reproduce the full training as explained in the GOUHFI paper, you should be able to do so with GOUHFI's installation alone.
-However, we recommend the users to refer to the [nnUNet documentation](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/) for more information on how to proceed since the documentation is not included in this repository.
+    - This repository contains the full nnUNetv2 directory (version [v2.4.1](https://github.com/MIC-DKFZ/nnUNet/releases/tag/v2.4.1)).
+    - If you would like to reproduce the full training pipeline as explained in the GOUHFI paper (or retrain a model from scratch), you should be able to do so with GOUHFI's installation alone.
+        - However, we recommend the users to refer to the [nnUNet documentation](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/) for more information on how to proceed since the documentation is not included in this repository.

 Generating synthetic images for training:
 - [SynthSeg](https://github.com/BBillot/SynthSeg):
     - The synthetic images used to train GOUHFI were generated from the generative model proposed in SynthSeg.
-Since SynthSeg is a complex beast on its own, we have decided to **not** include it in this repository.
-However, the approach used to create the synthetic training data for GOUHFI is very similar to the one shown in the [2-generation_explained.py](https://github.com/BBillot/SynthSeg/blob/master/scripts/tutorials/2-generation_explained.py) tutorial script available in the [SynthSeg GitHub repository](https://github.com/BBillot/SynthSeg).
+    - Since SynthSeg is a complex beast on its own, we have decided to **not** include it in this repository.
+    - However, the approach used to create the synthetic training data for GOUHFI is very similar to the one shown in the [2-generation_explained.py](https://github.com/BBillot/SynthSeg/blob/master/scripts/tutorials/2-generation_explained.py) tutorial script available in the [SynthSeg GitHub repository](https://github.com/BBillot/SynthSeg).
 Thus, we recommend to people interested in reproducing the full pipeline with the synthetic image generation process to install SynthSeg on its own and follow their well designed tutorials.
         - Basically, by
-            1) Swapping the original *labels_classes_priors* files from SynthSeg in the [2-generation_explained.py](https://github.com/BBillot/SynthSeg/blob/master/scripts/tutorials/2-generation_explained.py) file by the ones shared in the `/misc/` subdirectory here in this repository (the four `.npy` files),
+            1) Swapping the original *labels_classes_priors* files from SynthSeg in the [2-generation_explained.py](https://github.com/BBillot/SynthSeg/blob/master/scripts/tutorials/2-generation_explained.py) file by the ones shared in the [/misc/](https://github.com/mafortin/GOUHFI/tree/main/misc) subdirectory here in this repository (the four `.npy` files),
             2) setting the variable `n_neutral_labels` to 6 and `randomise_res` to False, and
             3) using the model parameters described in the appendices of the paper (under submission) for the generative model, You can create synthetic images for label maps containing the 'Extra-Cerebral' label (see the `run_add_label` command on how to perform this).